mesgjs/mesgjs-web/.kilocode/rules/memory-bank/brief.md

 Many aspects of this project may be atypical, so please check in before making any decisions that might have significant consequences (including but not limited to requiring major code rewrites).

+If it is necessary to add to the src/shared/vendor.esm.js, the links in the src/dev-resources mirror the structor of the corresponding mesgjs github repos.